bakjoul/RealEstateManager/README.md

 # Real Estate Manager

 ## About the app
-Real Estate Manager is an Android app designed to assist real estate agents in managing the properties they list for sale.\
-Its features enable agents to add, edit, and list properties, display them on a map, and filter them based on various criteria.
+Real Estate Manager is an Android app designed to assist real estate agents in managing the properties they list for sale.
+It enables agents to add, edit, and list properties, display them on a map, and filter them based on various criteria.
 Additionally, the app offers a loan simulator feature.
 The app is currently under development.

 What's taking me so long?\
 Besides life's little surprises, i pride myself on pushing this project (way) further than what is asked, striving to adopt today's **good pratices** and become a **good developer**.
 Take a look at my code and feel free to give me your feedback!